johnnyd710/johnnyd710.github.io/commonplace.md

 --- 2022-07-30 Command and Control: Nuclear Weapons, the Damascus Accident, and the Illusion of Safety by Eric Schlosser

-The United States plan to attack the Soviet Union (and China) was absolutely horrifying… "featured 3,729 targets, grouped into more than 1,000 ground zeros, that would be struck by 3,423 nuclear weapons.
+The United States plan to attack the Soviet Union (and China) was absolutely horrifying...
+"featured 3,729 targets, grouped into more than 1,000 ground zeros, that would be struck by 3,423 nuclear weapons.
 The targets were located in the Soviet Union, China, North Korea, and Eastern Europe.
-About 80 percent were military targets, and the rest were civilian. … Within three days of the initial attack, the full force of the SIOP would kill about 54 percent of the Soviet Union's population and about 16 percent of China's population—roughly 220 million people.
+About 80 percent were military targets, and the rest were civilian. ...
+Within three days of the initial attack, the full force of the SIOP would kill about 54 percent of the Soviet Union's population and about 16 percent of China's population—roughly 220 million people.
 Millions more would subsequently die from burns, radiation poisoning, exposure.
 The SIOP was designed for a national emergency, when the survival of the United States was at stake, and the decision to launch the SIOP would carry an almost unbearable weight.
 Once the SIOP was set in motion, it could not be altered, slowed, or stopped."

 --- 2022-07-26 Daniel Berry (my excellent U of Waterloo professor)